 - Ensuring the College is fulfilling its mandate as outlined in the LPN Act and Regulations and is consistent with College By-laws;

-- Developing and reviewing annually the College’s strategic plan and directions;
+- Developing and reviewing annually the College’s strategic plan and priorities;

 - Ensuring the College is managed on a sound financial basis, which includes approving the annual budget; and

-- Selecting, supporting and evaluating the Executive Director, whose role is to carry out and implement the decisions of the Board
+- Selecting, supporting and evaluating the Chief Executive Officer, whose role is to carry out and implement the decisions of the Board.

 * Appointed by Government

 The College of Licensed Practical Nurses of Newfoundland and Labrador has several committees that aid the CLPNNL in carrying out its mandate of public protection.
-These standing committees include the Complaints Authorization Committee; Disciplinary Panel; Adjudication Tribunal; Education Committee; Finance Committee; Licensing Committee; and Practice Committee.
+These committees include the Complaints Authorization Committee; Disciplinary Panel; Finance Committee; and Quality Assurance Committee.
 The activities of all committees are conducted in accordance with the LPN Act and Regulations, CLPNNL By-laws and the committees' Terms of Reference.
-The Terms of Reference for all ad hoc and standing committees are approved by the CLPNNL Board.
+The Terms of Reference for all committees are approved by the CLPNNL Board.
 The Terms of Reference outline the mandate of each committee, its composition and its quorum.
 All duties performed by the committee are under the direction of the Board.

 The designation "Licensed Practical Nurse" (LPN) refers to a person who is licensed to practice by a regulatory group such as the College of Licensed Practical Nurses of Newfoundland and Labrador (CLPNNL).

-A Licensed Practical Nurse is a person who performs duties or services relating to the care of a client that is consistent with his/her training.
-This care may be done independently or under the direction of another qualified health care professional, i.e. medical practitioner, RN, etc.
+A Licensed Practical Nurse is a person who performs duties or services relating to the care of a client that is consistent with their training.
+LPNs are responsible and accountable to adhere to the Licensed Practical Nurses’ Act and Regulations, the Standards of Practice and Code of Ethics.

 Practical Nursing is a self-regulating profession, like medicine, dentistry, and pharmacy.
 All of these health care professionals require a license to practice.
 To practice as a Licensed Practical Nurse in Newfoundland and Labrador, an individual must be a graduate of an approved practical nursing program or equivalent and have successfully completed the Canadian Practical Nurse Registration Exam (CPNRE).

 LPNs are highly skilled nurses capable of fulfilling their critical responsibilities.
-A large number of LPNs are qualified to perform a wide range of nursing competencies when caring for clients, including medication administration, health assessment, IV infusion therapy, administration of blood products, tracheostomy care, tube feeding, wound care, etc.
+LPNs are qualified to perform a wide range of nursing competencies consistent with their individual scope of practice including medication administration, health assessment, IV infusion therapy, administration of blood products, tracheostomy care, tube feeding, wound care, etc.

 LPNs are educationally prepared to provide nursing services for a variety of clients in diverse settings.
-The setting may be acute care, long term care, continuing care agency, ambulatory care, community and public health care, etc. LPNs frequently assume multiple roles when they provide nursing services for clients, including direct caregiver, teacher/mentor, facilitator/counselor, advocate, coordinator, participant in policy development, participant in community development, etc.
+The setting may be acute care, long-term care, ambulatory care, community and public health care, etc. LPNs frequently assume multiple roles when they provide nursing services for clients, including direct caregiver, teacher/mentor, facilitator/counselor, advocate, coordinator, participant in policy development, participant in community development, etc.

 LPNs are an essential part of the family of nursing and the health care delivery system.
 LPNs are complementary to other health care disciplines and share responsibilities and functions with them.
 Practical Nursing is a caring, supportive profession which is guided by a Code of Ethics.
 LPNs are individually accountable and responsible for their actions and decisions.

 As members of the College of Licensed Practical Nurses of Newfoundland and Labrador (CLPNNL), LPNs are automatically provided with professional liability coverage.
-Included with the annual membership, CLPNNL provides a professional liability policy.
+Included with the annual licensure, CLPNNL provides a professional liability policy.
 This policy covers the LPN for faults, errors, omissions and negligence for services rendered while acting within their scope and duties.
-For more information please clink on the link.
+For more information, please click on the link.